 The Ecumenical Center has established fees for all services.
 Counseling fees may be covered by insurance.
 Your counselor will cooperate in processing insurance claims.
 You, however, remain responsible for all fees.
 Fee subsidies (based on family income and dependents) may be discussed.

 How can I contact The Ecumenical Center?

-By calling 210.616.0885 for the Medical Center office or by calling 210.226.7593 for the 281 & McCullough office.
+By calling 210.616.0885.
 Outside of regular office hours, a confidential voice mail system is employed and every effort is made to respond to your call in a timely manner.
 For emergencies a counselor is on call and can be paged.

 Where would I be seen for counseling?

-Our primary location is at 8310 Ewing Halsell Dr. in the Texas Medical Center area.
-Our 281 & McCullough office is at 403 Avenue E. We also have limited space in the Rio Grande Valley location.
+Our office is located at 8310 Ewing Halsell Dr. in the Texas Medical Center area.
+We also have limited space in the Rio Grande Valley location.